Manaslu Circuit Trek

 Best TimeSpring and Autumn

-Manaslu Round Trek: 12 Days Overview
+Manaslu Circuit Trekking - 12 Days Overview

-During this 12-day trek to Manaslu, you get to experience how the Nubri, Sherpa, and Tsum people run their livelihood in such isolated places, unbothered by the modern world, and preserving their Tibetan local culture to date.
 The route passes through some of the notable villages like Namrung, Jagat, Deng, Samdo, Sama gaun, Lho gaun, and many others, visiting many ancient monasteries, local settlements, and iconic viewpoints, showing the unhindered views of some of the legendary Himalayan peaks, such as Ganesh Himal, Boudha Himal, Himal Chuli, and Peak 29, along with Annapurna and Dhaulagiri massif.

 • Cross the challenging high altitude pass of the Larke La at 5160 meters